Knworks/quiqnotes/README.md

 1. Select the target folder in the Explorer.
 (If no folder is selected, this command cannot be executed.)
 2. Run `Quiq Notes: Create New Note` from the Command Palette.
 3. Enter a title.
-(If left empty, the default title is used.)
+(If left empty, the default title is used.
+Date/time placeholders such as `{date}` are replaced in the file name.)
 4. Select a file extension.
 (This is shown only when extensions are configured.
 If not configured, `.md` is always used.)
 5. Select a template.
 (Shown only when template files exist.
 The first entry is `Not applicable`.)
 6. The note is created and opened in the editor.
 (If a file with the same name already exists, a sequential number is appended.)